nslavov/scp/methods.md

 ## Parallel analysis of both single cells and peptides
-[plexDIA](plexDIA) quantifies about a thousand proteins per single cell while parallelizing the analysis of both single cells and peptides.
-It does not use a carrier sample.
+[plexDIA](plexDIA) can quantify thousands of proteins per single cell while parallelizing the analysis of both single cells and peptides.
+[Isotopologous carriers](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00721) can further increase the depth of proteome analysis.

 &nbsp;